Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-The Fort Huachuca Accommodation Schools are Arizona public schools located on the installation and operated by Sierra Vista Public Schools in accordance with Arizona state laws.
+The Fort Huachuca Accommodation Schools are Arizona public schools located on the installation and operated in accordance with Federal law as well as Arizona state law.
 The system is comprised of two elementary schools and one middle school.
-Sierra Vista public schools are also an option.
+Sierra Vista public schools, charters, private schools and homeschool are also options.

 Fort Huachuca Accommodation Schools

-The Fort Huachuca Accommodation Schools are Arizona public schools located on the installation and operated by Sierra Vista Public Schools in accordance with Arizona state laws.
+The Fort Huachuca Accommodation Schools are Arizona public schools located on the installation and operated in accordance with Federal law as well as Arizona state law.
 The system is comprised of two elementary schools and one middle school.
 Lunch is available for purchase as is milk for those students who bring their lunch.
 Bus transportation is provided for children who reside within a prescribed radius from their respective schools.
 An extensive exceptional children program is available.
 All Ft.
 Huachuca Accommodation schools have early release every Thursday between 1:15 and 1:45 pm.